didierfranc/react-stateless-input/README.md

 # react-stateless-input
-Alternative to refs inside your **React stateless components**, you can use this snippet with or without React and any library.
+Alternative to refs for your inputs inside your **React stateless components**, of course you can use this snippet with or without React and with any library.

 ## What is it ?